SavaLione/savalione.com/pages/about.md

 * Unit testing.
 * ``C++`` software optimization.

-My responsibilities as a network administrator include:
+My responsibilities as a network engineer include:
 * System administration of a complex of servers.
 * Development of modules for the sites, databases and web servers.
 * Network architecture development.